Deltares-research/LOCKGATE5/docs/source/sensitivity-analysis.rst

 .. image:: ../images/Test_4.png

 As can be seen in the figure, response in head difference is somewhat different when a horizontal gap is present.
-This is related to the
+This is related to the response of the waterlevel in the gate recess.
+Additionally, an opening underneatht the gate lowers the extremes in head difference, which is strongest for the negative.
+Numerical instability seems to occur at the same time into the simulation.

 Different wave shape
 --------------------------------